Dieterbe/dieterblog/content/posts/software-values.md

 1) Software should be fit for use
 2) Longevity: software should either stay around (and receive improvements), or it should be relatively seamless to migrate to alternatives.
 3) Secure, stable.
 Supported.
 For enterprise usage, you need certain compliance and certification marks.
+4) Hassfle-free trial and adoption.
-4) Limitations on "bad-actor vendor" lockin.
+5) Limitations on "bad-actor vendor" lockin.
-5) Cost effective to produce and consume
+6) Cost effective to produce and consume
-6) Compensation for those who do the work
+7) Compensation for those who do the work

 and then I think there's 2 which are perhaps a bit more fringe:

-7) Generativity
+8) Generativity
-8) Optional charitability.
+9) Optional charitability.

 Let's explore them in more detail.